 ?
 To treat Severe Acute Malnutrition - Phase 2

-F-100 low osmolarity therapeutic milk was specielly developed for the nutritional rehabilitation of people suffering from severe acute malnutrition, in phase 2 of the treatment protocol drawn up by the World Health Organisation.
+F-100 therapeutic milk was specifically developed for the nutritional recovery of patients suffering from severe acute malnutrition, during phase 2 of the treatment protocol drawn up by the World Health Organisation (WHO).

 This product must be used in therapeutic renutrition centres with medical supervision, and must not be distributed directly to families.

 >>> For phase 1, the so-called stabilization phase, F-75 therapeutic milk is preferably used.

 F-100 therapeutic milk is not adapted for well-nourished children

 Immediate breastfeeding after birth, exclusive during the first 6 months and recommended for at least 24 months.

 |F-100 therapeutic milk formula: elements for 100 ml of F-100 reconstituted milk*|

 |Proteins (% of the total energy)||11%||Iron||< 0.07 mg||Vitamin B2||0.3 mg|

 |Lipids (% of the total energy)||51%||Iodine||20 µg||Vitamin B6||0.1 mg|